corda/corda/docs/source/cordapp-build-systems.rst

 If you need to install older versions of a CorDapp in order to verify chains of states created with older versions of a contract, you can upload the older CorDapp to the attachment store.
 Placing the older CorDapp in the ``cordapps`` directory will not work in this case, as you can only have one CorDapp loaded per contract.
+The latest version of the CorDapp should be the one installed in the ``cordapps`` folder.

 As above, the untrusted attachment JAR will be stored in the nodes local attachment store for review by a node operator.
 It can be downloaded for viewing using the following CRaSH shell command: